frenchie4111/jekyll-rest/endpoints/example/index.md

 ---
 layout: endpoints
+title: /endpoints
 ---

-# This is where I describe the example endpoint as a whole
+This is where I describe the example endpoint as a whole